Enkryp/InfoSec101/Assignments/bandit10.md

 ## Walkthrough

-The lvl was simply about decoding the base64 data.
-Which is easily acheived by "base64 -d".
+The lvl was about decoding the base64 data.
+This can be easily acheived by "base64 -d".

 ## Password
 IFukwKGsFW8MOq3IRFqrxE1hxTNEbUPR